juniorohanyere/alx-system_engineering-devops/0x00-shell_basics/README.md

 The 6-firstdirectory script creates a directory named my_first_directory in the tmp directory from the current working directory
-The 7-movethatfile script moves the file betty from the /tmp/ to /tmp/my_first_directory The 8-firstdelete script deletes the file betty from the /tmp/my_first_directory
+The 7-movethatfile script moves the file betty from the /tmp/ to /tmp/my_first_directory The 8-firstdelete script deletes the file betty from the /tmp/my_first_directory The 9-firstdirdeletion script deletes the directory my_first_directory that is in the /tmp directory